jesserod/vcfruby/README.md

 Overview
 ============

-This gem provides a lightweight class, `Vcf`, which can be used to parse SAM files by giving it one SAM line at a time.
+This gem provides a lightweight class, `Vcf`, which can be used to parse VCF files by giving it one VCF line at a time.

 To install, just install the `vcf` gem: